 Importance of Succession Planning

-Succession planning is essentially the process of identifying and coaching potential future leaders.
-It has an important role to play in the overall long term success of a company.
-Often it can be an area of strategic planning that gets overlooked and placed on the back burner when it comes to priorities.
+Succession planning is the process of identifying and coaching potential future leaders.
+It has an important role to play in the overall long-term success of an organization.
+However, it is often an area of strategic planning that gets overlooked.

-We know that well-executed succession planning helps organizations make better long term decisions.
-When done well, it is a powerful tool to help assess if team members are in the right seats and help groom high potential employees for future growth within the organization.
-The question is then, how do you find these team members and prepare them to take the organization into the future?
-Using visual tools like the 9-Box grid and the Performance Values Matrix is a great way to assist in recognizing team members who show great performance and potential.
+We know that well-executed succession planning helps organizations make better long-term decisions.
+When done well, it is a powerful tool used to assess if team members are in the right seats, while also developing high potential employees for future growth within the organization.
+The question is then, how do you identify these potential future leaders?
+The 9-box grid is a great place to start.

 Nine-box grids are actively used during the talent review process.
-During this process, a group of managers works together to place individuals on the X-Y axis to help to identify who are the highest potential individuals, who needs development, and who needs coaching on performance improvement.”
-(Bersin)
+During this process, a group of managers/leaders work together to manually place individuals on the X-Y axis to help identify the highest potential individuals, who needs development, and who needs coaching on performance improvement.

 9-Box Performance Model